aikedejongste/docs.aikedejongste.nl/databases/postgres/pg_dump.md

 - `-Fp` = format plain, this is fastest but produces normal sql
 - `-Fc` = format compressed, much smaller result, much slower
 - `-N 'plpsql'` = exclude an extension

---jobs=NUMBER OF CORES - This allows the dump to run multiple jobs.
-My recommendation is to set this equal to the number of cores available on the machine the dump is running on.
-You must either use the directory or custom output formats.
-Speaking of which:
+- `--jobs=NUMBER OF CORES` = This allows the dump to run multiple jobs.

---format=d - This tells pg_dump that you want to use the directory output format.
+- `--format=d` = This tells pg_dump that you want to use the directory output format.
 This is required for parallel jobs.

---data-only - This is the flag to dump only the data from the tables and not the schema information.
+- `--data-only` = This is the flag to dump only the data from the tables and not the schema information.

---schema=public - Instructs pg_dump to only dump the public schemas, for most cases this is all you need.
+- `--schema=public` = Instructs pg_dump to only dump the public schemas, for most cases this is all you need.

---file=NAME OF DUMP - The file/directory to output to.
+- `--file=NAME OF DUMP` = The file/directory to output to.

---table=NAME OF TABLE - This flag specifies which table to dump.
+- `--table=NAME OF TABLE` = This flag specifies which table to dump.
 Multiple --table flag may be used together.

 ## Other option